jeanettesa/ctf-writeups/2020/CSAWCTFQual/slithery/slithery.md

 ```

 This looks really promising.
 However, we still have the problem that we can not access
-the os property directly from the coding environment, since the word "os" is blacklisted.
+the os attribute directly from the coding environment, since the word "os" is blacklisted.
 To get around this restriction, we can first b64encode the word, and then b64decode it.
 The problem then is that we will only have access to "os" as a string.
-It is not possible to get a property using a string when using dot notation.
+It is not possible to get an attribute using a string when using dot notation.

 ```
 >>> print(RMbPOQHCzt."os")